SFDC-Hermes/Lightning-Hermes/index.md

 I am a **Salesforce Developer based in South Korea**, dedicated to building clean, scalable, and high-performance architectures.

 This blog is a record of my journey—documenting the challenges I’ve encountered and the solutions I’ve engineered while building and optimizing complex Salesforce projects.
 I believe that the process of solving real-world problems is where true growth happens.
+I'm committed to publishing one article every Wednesday.

 ### 🏆 Professional Achievements